-The Victorian Government’s Department of Planning and Community Development has overarching responsibility for strategic and statutory land-use planning in Victoria, including managing the state-wide regulatory framework.
+The Victorian Government’s Department of Environment, Land Water and Planning has overarching responsibility for strategic and statutory land-use planning in Victoria, including managing the state-wide regulatory framework.

 Statutory land-use planning in practice is the mechanics around issuing planning permits, it’s about the details of individual cases and where they sit in the land-use strategy.
 Statutory planning involves assessing applications, not automatic approvals, because some proposals are not consistent with the controls and policy relating to the site.